cyclehelmets.org

 Three meta-analyses of case-control studies have also found strongly in favour of helmet effectiveness.

-Although a considerable number of papers have been published in the medical journals expressing support for helmet use, very few have been based upon primary research into helmet effectiveness.
+Although a considerable number of papers have been published in the medical journals expressing support for helmet use, very few could be described as primary research into helmet effectiveness.
 The majority are either dependent upon the results of earlier research, or are concerned with secondary matters such as the promotion of helmet use.

 As early as 1988 Rodgers studied 8 million cases of injury or death to cyclists in the USA over 15 years - the largest survey of its kind ever undertaken.
 He concluded that there was no evidence that hard shell helmets had reduced head injury or fatality rates.
-Indeed, he found that there was a significant positive correlation between fatalities and helmet use (i.e. helmeted riders were more likely to be killed).
+Indeed, he found that helmeted riders were more likely to be killed.

 A decade later, Kunich analysed cyclist and pedestrian fatalities in the USA and concluded that there was no evidence that cycle helmets were effective in reducing deaths.